dylan-profiler/visions/docs/_sources/visions/practitioner.rst.txt

 Practitioner
 ************

-How can I work with types, typesets, summaries?
+This section of the docs explains how you can use the package.
+It introduces functionality of working with types and typesets.

 .. toctree::
-    :maxdepth: 2
+    :maxdepth: 1
+    :hidden:

     practitioner/types
     practitioner/typesets
+    practitioner/summarizer
+    practitioner/defaults
     practitioner/examples